Major in Education

-The School of Education & Social Policy’s educator preparation programs are approved by the Massachusetts Department of Elementary and Secondary Education and as such provide education students (candidates) with an approved program which is a requirement for state licensure.
+The School of Education & Social Policy’s educator preparation programs are approved by the Massachusetts Department of Elementary and Secondary Education (DESE) and as such provide education students (candidates) with an approved program which is a requirement for state licensure.
 The Commonwealth of Massachusetts participates in the National Association of State Directors of Teacher Education and Certification (NASDTEC) Interstate Agreement which facilitates educator movement between states.

 Students are responsible for researching and understanding requirement for licensure in other states, as program or licensure reciprocity recognition is different for each of the 50 states.

 Students seeking initial licensure from Merrimack must declare TWO (2) majors; the first is “Education” and the second is another subject area (i.e. English, Math, History, etc).
 The student’s concentration is the license sought.

 All students have multiple opportunities to gain in-depth observational and practical experience in the classroom that help link theory to practice within a classroom environment designed to fit the student’s area of interest.
 Students begin to develop their education philosophy, create a portfolio and establish meaningful professional relationships with their students, cooperating teachers and colleagues.

 - Pre-Practicum I: Students must have completed 50% of their courses and meet with an advisor for approval.

 - Pre-Practicum II: Student must have passed the Communications & Literacy MTEL (Reading and Writing subtests), and meet with an advisor for approval.

 The culminating experience for all future teachers is the semester long student-teaching (the practicum).